/ Courtland Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your workplace injury causes a lasting condition, you may be eligible for ongoing financial support under Michigan law.
-These benefits are intended to compensate for the permanent consequences of your injury on your future employment potential.
+If your occupational accident results in a permanent disability, you may be eligible for additional benefits under Michigan law.
+These entitlements are intended to make up for the permanent consequences of your injury on your future employment potential.

 Types of permanent disability benefits: